 See how well you suit this job in Career Planner.

-Producers are the main players in the television, film and video industries.
+Producers play an integral role in the television, film and video industries.
 A producer will oversee each project from conception to completion and may also be involved in the marketing and distribution processes.

-Producers work closely with directors and other production staff on the shoot.
-Increasingly, they need to have directing skills themselves as the producer may also be the director and may take care of all project operations.
+Producers work closely with the directors and other production staff on a shoot.
+Increasingly, they need to have directing skills as they may be the director and be in charge of all project operations.
 Producers arrange funding for each project and are responsible for keeping the production within the allocated budget.

-Creative input and the level of decision making varies, as this is dependent on the client and the brief.
+Creative input and the level of decision making varies, as this depends on the client and the brief.

-Producers are responsible for facilitating a project from beginning to end.
-They are involved in every stage of the television programme, film or video, overseeing the project from start to finish, both in the studio and on location.
+Producers are responsible for facilitating a project and are involved in every stage of the television programme, film or video, overseeing the project from beginning to end, both in the studio and on location.